Doing Business Differently Inclusive Entrepreneurship - Facebook Live Event

 One of the successes of our move into the virtual world was the creation of our Friday Briefings which ensured our members had continued peer support, updates on government responses to the Pandemic including business disruption, showcasing the entrepreneurs, a market place and sector specific business strategy coaching alongside health and wellbeing support.
 This also allowed us to make recommendations to government on how they could ensure the sector was not left behind in the pandemic.

-The Friday Briefings contained within its recommendations, the creation of an all party parliamentary group for entrepreneurship which we shared with Dr Lisa Cameron MP when she joined us at one of our briefings.
+The Friday Briefings contained within its recommendations, the creation of an All Party Parliamentary Group for Inclusive Entrepreneurship which we shared with Dr Lisa Cameron MP when she joined us at one of our briefings.

 To our delight Dr Cameron agreed to chair the APPG, and 2 weeks before recess in 2020 the APPG was formalised and it's a privilege for Universal Inclusion to be providing the Secretariat supported by Savvitas.